ONSdigital/sds/README.md

 ### Storing environment variables

 Git is configured to ignore the `local.env` file.
-If you want to use another file to store environment variables then please add the file name to the `.gitignore` file in the repository root.
+If you want to use another file to store environment variables then please it to the `.gitignore` file.

 At the very least you need to include the following:

 ```
-FIRESTORE_PROJECT_ID=localhost
+export FIRESTORE_PROJECT_ID=localhost
-FIRESTORE_EMULATOR_HOST=localhost:8200
+export FIRESTORE_EMULATOR_HOST=localhost:8200

-GOOGLE_APPLICATION_CREDENTIALS=local_firebase_credentials.json
+export GOOGLE_APPLICATION_CREDENTIALS=google_application_credentials.json

-FIREBASE_KEYFILE_LOCATION=firebase_key.json
+export FIREBASE_KEYFILE_LOCATION=firebase_key.json
 ```

 Note that the `FIRESTORE_PROJECT_ID` and `FIRESTORE_EMULATOR_HOST` environment variables match the settings in the `docker-compose.yml` file.
 The other two are covered in a later subsection.